Connect with others who understand.

 • Certain medications

-Identifying seizure triggers allows a person with epilepsy to avoid their triggers and hopefully to have fewer seizures.
+Identifying seizure triggers allows a person with epilepsy to avoid theirs and hopefully have fewer seizures.
 Keeping a seizure diary is a good way to identify triggers.
 When a seizure occurs, note the date and time, any special situations surrounding the seizure, and how it felt.
 There are many apps and websites that can help you track seizures and triggers.

 All updates must be accompanied by text or a picture.